 The geography of Golgotha is defined by the ancient war.
 The cities are built in ruins, there are mountains created from the remains of mechs, valleys are carved from ancient weapons.
 The terrain does vary greatly though.
 There are mountains, forests, deserts, and grasslands.
 In each of these biomes the destroyed mechs cover the land.
 In the desert giant automaton sink into the sand, islands are formed out of the metal hulls of war machines, mechanical beasts cling to the sides of mountains.
 Before the war there was 1 large continent and a few large islands.
 The war tore the land apart and separated the continent into 4 large land masses.

-The Deadlands: This area was heavily affected by the fighting.
-Much of the land has been destroyed in this region and what remains is irradiated, barren and hostile.
+The Deadlands(Think of better name for this crap): This area was heavily affected by the fighting.
+Much of the land has been destroyed in this region and what remains is irradiated, barren, hostile and full of anomalies.
 No one is known to live in these areas and they can be incredibly dangerous.
 Sometimes expeditions will venture into the Deadlands.
 The expeditions rarely make it back out but when they do, they return with some amazing technologic marvels.

 There are some prominent cities and ruined cities sprinkled throughout Golgotha.

 Icarus City: This is a city that has developed out of the crashed remains of a colony ship.
 Even though most of the systems are not functioning many people still live within it.
 They continue to use many of the living quarters, life support systems, and farms on the ship.
 Despite many people living in the ship there are still areas of the craft that are uninhabited.
 Many of the engine rooms and other vital ship sections are incredibly hazardous because of poisons or radiation.
 People do not go to those sections of the ship.